 1. (a) A Member, Delegate, or Resident Commissioner who desires to speak or deliver a matter to the House shall rise and respectfully address himself to "Mr. Speaker" and, on being recognized, may address the House from any place on the floor.
 When invited by the Chair, a Member, Delegate, or Resident Commissioner may speak from the Clerk's desk.

-(b)(1) Remarks in debate shall be confined to the question under debate, avoiding personality.
+(b) Remarks in debate (which may include references to the Senate or its Members) shall be confined to the question under debate, avoiding personality.